-Hope was silent a moment as she thought about what he was offering.
+Hope was silent as she thought about what he was offering.

 “I understand your apprehension, truly, but I am a busy man.
 I should also mention that the position includes an extensive retainer, benefits, and a beautiful house with state-of-the-art amenities and absolutely no smell of macaroni and cheese.”

 How’d he know that?
 Hope knew mind-reading demons existed but this guy was human.
-She thought back to the “numerous demons” he employed and saw a dark figure still seated inside the car.
+She looked around and saw a dark figure still seated inside the car.

 “Understand also, that I will spare no expense in your training.
-With my help you will be able to realize the full potential of your gift and, if I can be so bold as to say, you shall learn how to survive and eliminate any and all threats…without any other person’s help.”
+With my help, you will be able to realize the full potential of your gift and, if I can be so bold as to say, you shall learn how to survive and eliminate all threats…without any other person’s help.”